Krýsuvík (<30 minutes) --

 Hveragerði (~30 minutes) --

 In addition to swimming pools and man-made hot springs, there are also a number of opportunities to enjoy nature's warm waters as you hike around areas of geothermally active areas throughout the country.
 One of which, only about 30 minutes east of Reykjavik is in the mountains above Hveragerði.
 The bathing spot is about 1.5 hours up from the parking area where a cold and hot spring come together.
 If you want to try it, leave your modesty at home.
-Changing is out in the open, but take comfort in the fact that you will probably be able to find a private spot somewhere and that warm water will feel really good in the cool air after a long hike.
+Changing is out in the open.
+This has become an incredibly popular day hike but still well worth it.
+That warm water will feel really good in the cool air after a long hike.
 Oh, but getting out is another story!
 One note - be careful where you bathe - some steam vents and pools of water can be scalding hot.

 Cheap Eats (Reykjavik)